 Various mind-blowing energy-saving inventions are making waves around the world.
-So, it’s of no surprise that we would someday be able to produce energy doing something as simple as driving to work.
-Well, this part of the future is quite close to us now, and it is in the form of solar roads.
+So, it’s no surprise that we would someday be able to produce energy doing something as simple as driving to work.
+This part of the future is quite close to us now, in the form of solar roads.

-A solar road is a concept that allows us to walk and drive over solar panels while saving non-renewable energy and charge our rechargeable vehicles.
-Although the concept is yet to be implemented all over the world, the idea has piqued interests.
+A solar road is a concept that allows us to walk and drive over solar panels while saving non-renewable energy and charging our rechargeable vehicles.
+Although the concept is yet to be implemented worldwide, the idea has piqued interest.
 It could be a great possibility in the future.
 In other words, a solar road is our way to the future.

 These solar roads were a concept originated by a US-based company called Solar Roadways.
 They developed solar panels that include LED lights to create lines that spare us from using paint that emit harmful chemicals.

 They can even accumulate ice and snow through their heating elements.
-Moreover, these solar road panels feature microprocessors that make them smart and allow them to communicate with each other and with the central control station and the vehicles.
+Moreover, these solar road panels feature microprocessors that make them smart and allow them to communicate with each other, the central control station, and the vehicles.

 These panels are made of specially formulated tempered glass that can even support the weight of semi-trucks.
-Thus, we know that the glass will not crack when the vehicles run over it.
+Thus, we know the glass will not crack when vehicles run over it.

 While there are still a lot of improvements to be made on solar roads, they are only heading towards a brighter path.
 So, we will hopefully find a highly energy-saving and environment-friendly way to drive soon.

-Solar road panels are made up of super-strong glass and consisting of photovoltaic cells, LED lights, and electrical wiring.
+Solar road panels are made up of super-strong glass and consist of photovoltaic cells, LED lights, and electrical wiring.
 They are supposed to connect through highways, residential streets, parking lots, and driveways.